Perseverance of the Saints

 The Calvinist must persevere with his faith and good works, and salvation is never assured.

-The Bible teaches us in John 5:24 Romans 8:38 and 2 Timothy 1:12 of our security in salvation apart from works.
+The Bible teaches us in John 5:24, Romans 8:38, and 2 Timothy 1:12 that our security in salvation is based on faith, not works.

 John 5:24 "Most assuredly, I say to you, he who hears My word and believes in Him who sent Me has everlasting life, and shall not come into judgment, but has passed from death into life."